matthmr/libvsl/README.md

 Run either `./configure --help` or `make help` or both for more info.

-## Usage in other projects

-I started this as a sanity check to see if I was able to implement a fully functioning static LISP for the stage 0 of bootstrapping of GPLD, but I realized this may be useful as a standalone library.
-So I decided to build a library version of this program.

-Notice that this *is* less powerful than GPLD, as it is used only in the stage 0 of bootstrapping for GPLD.
-That means you still have to write C code for your LISP functions/objects and you won't have numeric literals.
+## API

-See the LIBVSL's [documentation](./docs/LIBVSL.org) to get a quick manual on how to make a LISP with LIBVSL.
+See the LIBVSL's [documentation](./docs/LIBVSL.org) to get a quick manual on using the API to make a LISP with LIBVSL.

-*NOTE*: while this library *is* able to implement a LISP with `PRIMVSL`, defined
-        in `prim_defun.c`, it is best suited as a *base* to implement your own LISP on top of some primitives defined for turing completion (`set`, `if`, etc).
+## Motive

+This is the standalone version of the step 0 of the bootstrapping process of GPLD.
+As such, the LISPs you can make with this library are pretty limited in scope and syntax, as we want something really simple to parse (the lexer doesn't even use regexes!)

 # License